+The first edding marker on the German market was the edding No.1 Permanent Marker.
 In 1967 the range was already about five markers (edding No.1, edding No.2, edding 3000, edding 500 and edding 800).
 In 1978 the widest marker, the edding 850 was introduced.
-In the same year, the edding 800, until then the widest marker (therefore labeled “extrabroad” or “superbroad”) and available in the four colors black, red, blue and green started with additional six colors: yellow, orange, brown, purple, pink and pale blue.
+In the same year, the edding 800, until then the widest marker (therefore labeled “extrabreit” or “superbroad”) and available in only the four colors black, red, blue and green started with additional six colors: yellow, orange, brown, purple, pink and pale blue.

 I bought my first edding around 1989.
 Back then, the harmful benzene derivatives toluene and xylene were uses as a solvent for the ink.
 Accordingly, the markers had a characteristic smell when used.
 The writing tips were mostly still made of felt at that time and were therefore softer, which was good for rough and uneven surfaces.
 The bodies of the markers were then still made of aluminum.
-In the early 1990´s the company changed to plastic barrels.
+In the early 1990´s the company changed to plastic barrels (with the exception of the edding 3000 and 3300 markers).
 The solvents toluene and xylene were replaced by less penetrating odor substances.
 Unfortunately, the “new” low-odor Ink has not quite reconciled with the “old”.
 The whole must have somehow reacted with each other, and in any case the mixture of old and new refill-ink has etched through some of my old markers.
 Years later, I read a warning of a Japanese manufacturer to refrain from mixing ink that is alcohol-based with ink containing organic solvents such as toluene and xylene to avoid chemical reactions…

 The edding No.1